If you are leaving your old employer, bring your 401(k) with you.

-You may have retirement accounts held by one or more of your former employers.
-Consolidating multiple employer-sponsored retirement accounts into a Rollover IRA makes it easier for you to manage your retirement assets.
+You may have multiple retirement accounts from former employers.
+Consolidating these accounts makes it easier to manage your retirement assets.

-- Choice of Investment Options.
-A Rollover IRA may provide you with investment options that may not be available in your former employer’s retirement plan.
+An IRA may provide you with a broader range of investment options that might not be available in your employers’ 401(k) plan.

-- Greater Control over Retirement Savings.
-Your former employer’s retirement plan may have rules restricting when you can change investments and make withdrawals.
-In a Rollover IRA, you retain control and flexibility over how your retirement assets are invested and when you receive withdrawals.
+Employer plans may have rules restricting when you can change investments, make withdrawals and mandatory tax withholding.
+A Rollover IRA, you retain control and flexibility over how your dollars are invested and when you receive withdrawals.
 You may also make contributions to your IRA to continue saving for retirement until you are eligible for your new plan.